Ep.81: Non-Toxic Environments with Andrew Pace

 Join us at The Toxic Home Transformation Summit: Click Here

 Check out his podcast on iTunes!

 This interview today is an audio excerpt from the summit with one of our experts.
 Today I’m bringing you a building materials expert.
 His name is Andy Pace, and for 25 years he’s been advising people who have depressed immune systems, allergies, asthma, or chemical sensitivities, because multiple chemical sensitivities is actually a real diagnosis now.
 There’s a lot less awareness than there should be.
 But, it’s an actual medical diagnosis, and he sits on a lot of different Boards of Directors for Green Buildings Organizations.
-But, what he does is he consults to interior decorators, and people in the building industry.
-But also, just individuals who want to remodel, or want to build a home from the ground up about how to create a non toxic home.
+But what he does is he consults interior decorators, and people in the building industry.
+But also just individuals who want to remodel, or want to build a home from the ground up, or learn about how to create a non toxic home.

 We’re talking about furniture, we’re talking about carpet, we’re talking about paint, we’re talking about flooring.
 I think this will be useful for you if you ever have any remodeling in your future, or if you’re thinking about moving, or if you might potentially be building a home in the future.
 Let’s learn about how to build, remodel, or live in a high vibration home.
 So, welcome Andy.

 Andrew: Thank you very much, I’m really happy to be here today.

 Robyn: Well, I’m happy to be here today too, because — I have not told you this yet — but the reason I wanted to interview you (because I look at all the people that Ryan and I are interviewing, and I said, “I want him”): you know that Ryan is building a home in Park City.